lake-wg/authz/draft-ietf-lake-authz.md

 )
 ~~~~~~~~~~

-Finally, since the ELA authorization flow happens in EDHOC message_3 and message_4, the ELA is also compatible with EDHOC application profiles, as defined in {{I-D.ietf-lake-app-profiles}} where advertisement of supported profiles happens in message_1 and message_2.
+Finally, since the ELA authorization flow happens in EDHOC message_3 and message_4, ELA is also compatible with EDHOC application profiles, as defined in {{I-D.ietf-lake-app-profiles}} where advertisement of supported profiles happens in message_1 and message_2.
-This can be used, for example, to enable U or V to learn about each other's capability for executing the ELA protocol.
+This can be used, for example, to enable U or V to learn about each other's capability for executing the ELA protocol, see {{ela-profile}}.
+Specifically, support for ELA can be advertised by indicating support for EAD items defined in this document.

 ## Device <-> Enrollment Server (U <-> W) {#U-W}